 In the spring of 2012 a review was done of the Teacher Work Sample and revisions were made to the process.
-The purpose was to align this project with Understanding by Design (UbD) which is used in the literacy classes as part of the Capstone Project.
+The purpose was to align this project with Understanding By Design which is used in the literacy classes as part of the Capstone Project.
 Four documents are attached that outline the new process to be used in Fall 2012.
-The new process includes overarching planning and assessment expectations that are part of the UbD model.
-The teacher work sample was not disaggregated by subject endorsement.
-That will be done beginning Fall 2012.

-Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, and P-12 Learning)
+Key Program Assessment 6 - Field Experience and Student Teaching Evaluation (Pedagogical Knowledge, Skills, and Dispositions, P-12 Learning)